AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ## Boost Update

-Implementation details are such that a user gets the boost at the time of the last action or checkpoint within a liquidity gauge contract.&#x20;
+Implementation details are such that a user's veANGLE balance used to calculate its boost is stored at the time of the last action or checkpoint within a liquidity gauge contract.

-On the one hand, after locking tokens, to apply or update a boost users need to **deposit, withdraw, or claim** from the liquidity gauge.
+On the one hand, after locking tokens, users need to **deposit, withdraw, or claim** from the liquidity gauge (staking contract) to apply or update their veANGLE balance and boost.
 It’s therefore more gas efficient to lock ANGLE before depositing liquidity into a gauge.

-On the other hand, since the voting power decreases with time, it is favorable for users to apply a boost and do no further actions until they vote-lock more tokens.
+On the other hand, as the voting power decreases with time, the liqudity gauge will consider a higher veANGLE balance than the user actual has, which is favorable as it gives them a higher boost.
+Therefore, it's at the advantage of users to apply a boost and do no further actions until they vote-lock more tokens.

-However, once the vote-lock expires, everyone can “kick” the user by creating a checkpoint for that user and, essentially, resetting the user to no boost if they have no voting power at that point already.
+However, once the vote-lock expires, everyone can “kick” a user by creating a checkpoint for that address and, essentially, resetting the user to their actual voting power and boost.

 {% hint style="info" %}
 For more details on boosting, Curve has written [some docs](https://curve.readthedocs.io/dao-gauges.html) about it too.
 The formula used by Curve is put differently than we put it here but the outputs are exactly the same.